RuneDD/GCP-CloudRun-VPC-Integration-Module/README.md

 This [Terraform](https://terraform.io) module, **GCP CloudRun VPC Integration Module**, is designed to streamline the deployment of [Google Cloud Run](https://cloud.google.com/run/docs/overview/what-is-cloud-run) services, seamlessly integrated with a [VPC network](https://cloud.google.com/vpc/docs/vpc) and a VPC connector.
 This module allows you to configure your Cloud Run service to establish secure communication with your VPC resources and private databases within the [Google Cloud Platform (GCP)](https://cloud.google.com) ecosystem.

+Please note: The creation of VPC components is optional.
+Depending on the specific needs of your project, you may choose whether or not to implement these.

 ## Prerequisites

 Before you begin, ensure you have the following: